Constipation in Children: A Merck Manual of Patient Symptoms podcast

 History of present illness in neonates should determine whether meconium has been passed at all and, if so, when.
 For older infants and children, history should note onset and duration of constipation, frequency and consistency of stools, and timing of symptoms—whether they began after a specific event, such as introduction of certain foods or a stressor that could lead to stool retention (eg, introduction of toilet training).
 Important associated symptoms include soiling (stool incontinence), discomfort during defecation, and blood on or in the stool.
 The composition of the diet, especially the amount of fluids and fiber, should be noted.

-Review of systems should ask about symptoms that suggest an organic cause, including new onset of poor suck, hypotonia, and ingestion of honey before age 12 mo (infantile botulism); cold intolerance, dry skin, fatigue, hypotonia, prolonged neonatal hyperbilirubinemia, urinary frequency, and excessive thirst (endocrinopathies); change in gait, pain or weakness in lower extremities, and urinary incontinence (spinal cord defects); night sweats, fever, and weight loss (cancer); and vomiting, abdominal pain, poor growth, intermittent diarrhea, and constipation (intestinal disorders).
+Review of systems should ask about symptoms that suggest an organic cause, including new onset of poor suck, hypotonia, and ingestion of honey before age 12 mo (infantile botulism); cold intolerance, dry skin, fatigue, hypotonia, prolonged neonatal hyperbilirubinemia, urinary frequency, and excessive thirst (endocrinopathies); change in gait, pain or weakness in lower extremities, and urinary incontinence (spinal cord defects); night sweats, fever, and weight loss (cancer); and vomiting, abdominal pain, poor growth, intermittent diarrhea (intestinal disorders).

-Past medical history should ask about known disorders that can cause constipation, including cystic fibrosis and celiac sprue.
+Past medical history should ask about known disorders that can cause constipation, including cystic fibrosis and celiac disease.
 Exposure to constipating drugs or lead paint dust should be noted.
 Clinicians should ask about delayed passage of meconium within the first 24 to 48 h of life, as well as previous episodes of constipation and family history of constipation.